ftchirou/faical.dev/src/spaced-repetition-swift/README.md

         }

         let repetitions = Current.database.repetitions(of: deck)
-        return recurse(repetitions) * 86400 // There are 86400 seconds in a day.
+        return recurse(repetitions.count) * 86400 // There are 86400 seconds in a day.
     }
 }
 ```